Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 Each module is assessed using a variety of criteria.
 You will be required to demonstrate creativity, critical thinking, evaluation, decision making, personal reflection, reading and research of relevant information, time management and effective communication skills.

 Each module carries a number of assessments.
-Depending on the module you will be assessed through combinations of the following; formal reports, presentations, in-class and practice assessments under controlled conditions, case studies and reflective statements.
+Depending on the module you will be assessed through combinations of the following; formal reports, presentations, written assessments, in-class and practice assessments under controlled conditions, exams, case studies and reflective statements.

 Degree courses in adult, children's, mental health or learning disability nursing or in midwifery.
 Successful completion of the course could enable you to progress to a BSc in Nursing or other health related degrees.
 Applicants will receive support for their application for entry into university and will be guided and advised towards an interview with universities.